Tanaum/confessions-backend/README.md

 ## Why This Project?

 This project was built to:
-- Explore FastAPI beyond basic CRUD operations
+- Explore Flask beyond basic CRUD operations
 - Learn how MongoDB handles insert and update acknowledgements
 - Understand TTL indexes and data expiration
 - Practice reading and understanding library source code and documentation instead of relying on tutorials